Investment Property Depreciation Calculator

 And the quantity surveyor fees are a property tax deduction!

+Please note that this is only for indicative purposes and should not be used to claim on your tax return.
 This calculator assumes the size of the property based on the number of bedrooms.
 For example, the assumed size for a 3 bedroom house is 115m2.
 Please use this only as a guide since properties will differ in make and size from this assumption.

-The Rental Property Depreciation Calculator is designed to provide investors with first-year and second-year estimates of how much they can likely claim depreciation deductions on their residential or commercial investment property.
+The Rental Property Depreciation Calculator is designed to provide investors with first-year and second-year estimates of how much they can likely claim depreciation deductions on their residential property or commercial investment property.
 This will give you a good gauge of whether purchasing a tax depreciation schedule is worthwhile.

 Alternatively, you can contact us to get a free estimate of your depreciation amount and quote for your depreciation schedule.